Help

 4. We provide many different options for docking because we believe good results go hand-in-hand with experimental knowledge of the complex.
 If you don't have any prior knowledge of what forces dominate in your complex, we recommend using the balanced coefficients.
 If your complex is antibody-antigen, we recommend using our antibody mode.

-5. What is Piper and what is ClusPro?
+7. What is Piper and what is ClusPro?
 How does this version differ from the previous ClusPro?

-6. Piper is the FFT-based rigid docking program developed in our lab.
+8. Piper is the FFT-based rigid docking program developed in our lab.
 It provides 1000 low energy results to our clustering program, ClusPro to attempt to find the native site under the assumption that it will have a wide free-energy attractor with the largest number of results.
-The previous version of ClusPro used a smimilar clustering algorithm, but obtained 2000 results from other docking programs, not Piper.
+The previous version of ClusPro used a similar clustering algorithm, but obtained 2000 results from other docking programs, not Piper.

-Boston University
+Boston University and Stony Brook University